weihsuantseng/PortfolioProjects/SQL-Data Cleaning of Hepatitis NYC/Readme.md

 **5. The forms of Address looks messy.
 I observe several problems:**
 ．There are 'n/a' and NULL
 ．Different forms of Floor: 1 st Floor, 1F, 1 floor, 1 Floor
+．Different forms of #: # 307, Room# 336
 ．Some first characters in the string are uppercase, some are lowercase

 *5-1 Breaking out Address into Individual Columns (Address, apartment/suite number)*